uozrobotics/hackathon2025_ws/README.md

 The docker image corresponds to an Ubuntu 22.04 image with a complete installation of ROS2 Humble and all the dependencies of the ROS2 packages of this workspace.
-The image is built from the [Dockerfile](docker/Dockerfile) and can be edited to add other ubuntu or pip packages.
+The image is built from the [Dockerfile](docker/Dockerfile) and can be edited to add other Ubuntu or pip packages.

 When a docker service is started, this workspace is mounted as a volume inside the docker container and the ROS commands are run using your own Linux user.
 This makes using the tools in docker similar to using them directly.
-This means that, if you have ROS Humble on your host system, you should be able to direclty run ros2 commands without using docker commands.
+This means that, if you have ROS Humble on your host system, you should be able to directly run ros2 commands without using docker commands.

 ### Organization of the ROS packages

 In the `src` directory, the packages are organized in several sub-folders:

-* `romea_core` contains all packages that are independant of ROS
+* `romea_core` contains all packages that are independent of ROS
 * `romea_ros2` contains all ROS2 packages (in several sub-folders)
 * `third_party` contains packages that are not written by our team

-For more details about this packages, read their README.
+For more details about these packages, read their README.

 ## Updating